Coding Dojo Incomplete Policy

 Examples of extenuating or extreme circumstances would be, but are not limited to:

-The Instructor and Student Experience Manager must approve or deny the petition in writing to the student within three business days of receiving the student's petition, but no later than the last day of class.
+The Instructor must approve or deny the petition in writing to the student within three business days of receiving the student's petition, but no later than Friday 6:00pm Mountain Time of the final course week.
+Students approved for use of the Incomplete policy will have their course progress finalized on the next business day (Monday unless delayed due to holidays).

 Students who are not part of Coding Dojo's programs should refer to CTU's Incomplete Policy.